What does the Council do

 - Bus Shelter.
 The Council currently provides one shelter in front of Croughton Reading Room in the High Street.
 It has a noticeboard for community notices and bus timetable.

 - Dog Bins.
 There are 4 dog waste bins along the main road between the Allotments and Park End.
-The Parish Council's Contractor empties these bins every fortnight.
+The Parish Council's Contractor empties these bins every week.

 - Grass cutting.
 The Parish Council's Contractor cuts the grass and hedge at the Cemetery, the Allotments Pocket Park, Portway Pocket Park and the Playing Field.
 Highway verges are also cut by our Contractor, subject to an annual agreement with Northamptonshire County Council for which the Parish Council receives a grant to cover part of the cost.

-- Communications via the website; Newsletter - 'Croughton News' is published monthly and delivered free of charge to all households and businesses in the village; Parish Noticeboards - located outside the Village Hall, outside the Co-Op store, and outside the Reading Room
+- Communications via the website; Newsletter - 'Croughton News' is published monthly and delivered free of charge to all households and businesses in the village; Parish Noticeboards - located outside the Village Hall and outside the Co-Op store.

 - Defibrillator - located on the external wall of the Reading Room

-- Vehicle Activated Signs at Park End and Blenheim
+- Fixed Vehicle Activated Signs at Park End and Blenheim are maintained by Northants Highways

 It initiates improvements and developments in the village through: